Bulloch Hall: President Roosevelt's visit in 1905

-Theodore Roosevelt, who had begun his presidency on reasonably good terms for a half-northerner president, had infuriated the South by inviting Booker T. Washington to dine in the White House.
-Consequently, he waited a few years until the episode blew over and finally visited Bulloch Hall for the first time while touring the South in 1905.
-He was thought to be the first sitting President of the United States to visit the South since the end of the American Civil War, however this is incorrect as William McKinley had visited the South earlier while celebrating the victory of the Spanish–American War.
+Theodore Roosevelt visited Bulloch Hall while touring the South in 1905, some years after he had been criticized in the South for inviting Booker T. Washington to dine at the White House.

 President Roosevelt and his wife Edith arrived in Roswell, Georgia on October 20, 1905.
 At Bulloch Hall, he spoke as follows:

 It has been my very great good fortune to have the right to claim my blood is half Southern and half Northern, and I would deny the right of any man here to feel a greater pride in the deeds of every Southerner than I feel.
 Of all the children, the brothers and sisters of my mother who were born and brought up in that house on the hill there, my two uncles afterward entered the Confederate service and served with the Confederate Navy.

 One, the younger man, served on the Alabama as the youngest officer aboard her.
 He was captain of one of her broadside 32-pounders in her final fight, and when at the very end the Alabama was sinking and the Kearsarge passed under her stern and came up along the side that had not been engaged hitherto, my uncle, Irvine Bulloch, shifted his gun from one side to the other and fired the two last shots fired from the Alabama.
-James Dunwoody Bulloch was an admiral in the Confederate service. ...
+James Dunwoody Bulloch was an admiral in the Confederate service.
+(Note: James Dunwoody Bulloch was in fact the Confederacy's chief naval agent in Britain, who arranged the building of the Alabama; he did not hold the rank of admiral.) ...

 Men and women, don't you think I have the ancestral right to claim a proud kinship with those who showed their devotion to duty as they saw the duty, whether they wore the grey or whether they wore the blue?
-All Americans who are worthy the name feel an equal pride in the valor of those who fought on one side or the other, provided only that each did with all his strength and soul and mind his duty as it was given to him to see his duty."
+All Americans who are worthy the name feel an equal pride in the valor of those who fought on one side or the other, provided only that each did with all his strength and soul and mind his duty as it was given to him to see his duty.

-Eleanor Roosevelt visited Roswell and Bulloch Hall several times.
-Her husband Franklin Roosevelt visited the house, but did not leave his car.
+Eleanor Roosevelt visited Bulloch Hall several times.

-Other
+Historic designation

-It was listed on the National Register of Historic Places individually and also as a contributing building in the Roswell Historic District.
+It was listed on the National Register of Historic Places individually, and also as a contributing building in the Roswell Historic District.